superduper-io/superduper/README.md

 ## What is SuperDuperDB? 🔮

 SuperDuperDB is a Python framework for integrating AI models, APIs, and vector search engines **directly with your existing databases**, including hosting of your own models, streaming inference and scalable model training/fine-tuning.

-Build, deploy and manage any AI application without the need for complex pipelines, infrastructure as well as specialized vector databases, and migrating data, by integrating AI at your data's source:
-- Generative AI, LLMs, RAG, vector search
-- Standard machine learning use-cases (classification, segmentation, regression, forecasting recommendation etc.)
-- Custom AI use-cases involving specialized models
-- Even the most complex applications/workflows in which different models work together

-SuperDuperDB is **not** a database.
-Think `db = superduper(db)`: SuperDuperDB transforms your databases into an intelligent platform that allows you to leverage the full AI and Python ecosystem.
-A single development and deployment environment for all your AI applications in one place, fully scalable and easy to manage.

 ## Key Features: